tansengming/stripe-subscribe/README.md

 # Stripe::Subscribe: Stripe subscriptions made easy

+*This is still in Alpha and not ready for Production*

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
-Fetching a customer's subscription status and getting them to pay for a plan is as simple as,
+Checking a user's subscription status and getting them to pay for a plan is as simple as,

 ```ruby
 # app/controllers/paid_features_controller.rb